WKhiro/Statue_In_Space/README.md

-CSE 167 Final Project: Statue in Space
+# Statue in Space

-Utilizes the following features:
+A final project I made with a partner in my Computer Graphics class.
+It implements the following features in OpenGL:
 - Particle effects
 - Sound effects
 - FPS controls
 - Bloom
 - Shadow Mapping

+[Youtube link](https://www.youtube.com/watch?v=wzzuQ6k27hU) to a demo of the project.

-Controls:
+## Controls:
   - GENERAL CONTROLS
      - wasd - controls FPS movement
      - p - pauses and unpauses particle effects